 1. Brooke’s advice, “Looking back, I would say the one piece of advice I would have for couples is to look long and hard for that perfect venue that you and your significant other love.
 The memories for me, were built off the love of the location and the family and friends that were there with us.
 It is so easy to worry about all the small details and get caught up in the stress of the planning, but those all find a way to come together.
 At the end of it all, it is really just the place and people that you share the day with that you will remember.
-Of course, choosing Alicia Thurston Photography as your photographer to capture the entire day will not disappoint you either… the pictures will provide reminders of the beautiful day forever!”
+Of course, choosing Alicia Thurston Photography as your photographer to capture the entire day will not disappoint you either… the pictures will provide reminders of the beautiful day forever!
+And the wedding band should be the best you can find.
+You can learn more on this from Wedding Music Bands site.

 2. Brittany’s advice, “Hmm one piece of advise eh, that’s a tricky one.